SVDmodel/SVD/docs/project_file.md

 #### `dnn.restime.N` (numeric)
 The number of classes (number of different durations) in the output tensor for the remaining residence time.

+#### `dnn.allowStateChangeAtMaxTime` (boolean)
+The setting controls whether the selected residence time controls the subsequent state change.
+If the value is `false`, then both are linked: a maximal time means no state change, and a lower residence time forces a state change (i.e. disallows the current state as future state).
+If the value is `true`, then no interaction between residence time and state is simulated (default: `false`).

 ## Model components
 ### States
 #### `states.file` (filepath)